The Centre’s Sickness and Infectious Diseases Policy will prevent and contain the spread of sickness and infectious diseases

 The enrolment form will contain the following information:

-Antibiotic medicine must already have been administered for 24 hours prior to the child returning to the Centre, and before staff will administer the medicine at the Centre.
+If antibiotic medicine has been prescribed it must have already been administered for 24 hours prior to the tamaiti returning to the Centre, and before kaiako will administer the medicine at the Centre.

 Whānau are to contact the Centre as soon as an infectious/contagious disease has been diagnosed, particularly in the case of Chickenpox, Fifth Disease (slapped cheek, parvovirus), Measles, Hand Foot and Mouth, Giardia, Conjunctivitis, Impetigo (School Sores) and COVID 19.

-When a child has attended the Centre with an infectious disease whānau of all the tamariki will be notified as soon as possible.
+When a tamaiti has attended the Centre with an infectious disease whānau of all the tamariki will be notified as soon as possible.

-Any person in a state of physical or mental health that presents any risk of danger to the children or staff or has an infectious or contagious disease will be excluded from the Centre.
+Any person in a state of physical or mental health that presents any risk of danger to the tamariki or kaimahi or has an infectious or contagious disease will be excluded from the Centre.

-These procedures also apply to teaching staff and visitors to the Centre.
+These procedures also apply all kaimahi and visitors to the Centre

 Conjunctivitis